View the Executive Summary for this brief.

-“Major adversaries and competitors are enhancing and exercising their military, cyber, and other capabilities, raising the risks to US and allied forces, weakening our conventional deterrence and worsening the longstanding threat from weapons of mass destruction.”
-This statement comes from the U.S. intelligence community’s April 2021 Annual Threat Assessment Report.
-Two of the threats the intelligence community is most concerned about are in the Asia Pacific region: China and North Korea.
+This statement comes from the U.S. intelligence community’s 2022 Annual Threat Assessment Report.
+Two of the threats the intelligence community is most concerned about in terms of “renewed threat of nation-state aggression” are in the Asia Pacific region: China and North Korea.

-“China increasingly is a near-peer competitor, challenging the United States in multiple arenas – especially economically, militarily, and technologically – and it is pushing to change global norms.”
-From vaccine diplomacy, to the Belt and Road Initiative, to aggression in the South China Sea, the report details China’s attempts to expand its economic, political, and military presence.
+“China increasingly is a near-peer competitor, challenging the United States in multiple arenas – especially economically, militarily, and technologically – and it is pushing to change global norms and potentially threatening its neighbors.”
+From friction with Taiwan and aggression in the South China Sea, to the Belt and Road Initiative and China’s relationship with Russia, the report details China’s attempts to “secure what it views as its sovereign territory and regional preeminence, and pursue global influence.”
 Intelligence experts predict China will likely double the size of its nuclear stockpile over the next ten years.

-Meanwhile, “North Korea will be a disruptive player on the regional and world stages.”
-The report details the threat not only to the U.S., but also to regional allies South Korea and Japan, in the form of a “diverse strategic and tactical ballistic missile force”.
+Meanwhile, “North Korea will expand its [weapons of mass destruction] capabilities while being a disruptive player on the regional and world stages.”
+The report details the threat to the U.S., particularly from illicit activities including cyber theft, and to regional allies South Korea and Japan in the form of a “diverse strategic and tactical ballistic missile force[.]”

 International peace, security, and economic interests are thoroughly intertwined in Asia, and countries’ actions can send ripples throughout the region and around the world.
 This brief explores the U.S. foreign policy in the Asia Pacific region.
 It will examine the economic, political, and security issues of the region, explore how these issues affect the U.S. and its citizens, discuss the role of the U.S. government, and finally outline reforms under consideration to address current challenges.